About Deveau Martial Arts

 No, in fact we get asked this question quite often.
 Before each class there is a half hour workout that includes stretching, strength training and cardiovascular exercise.
-But as each one of these exercise routines begin the students are often told to go at their own pace and are recommended to take breaks when they need to.
-The point is not to out do the person beside you but rather to listen to the messages that your own body is sending you.
-Progressively over time you will find that you can complete the half hour with ease and are ready for more.
+But as each one of these exercise routines begin, the students are often told to go at their own pace and are recommended to take breaks when they need to.
+One does not compete with the person beside them, but rather to listens to the messages that their own body is sending them.
+Progressively over time, one will find that you can complete the half hour with ease and be ready for more.

 I don't have time to train every week, are there pay as you go terms?

 Yes, we realize that in today's modern world everyone has hectic schedules and can't commit to training every week.
 For this reason it would be uneconomical to pay the flat monthly fee when you might not be able to make it to every class, or maybe only a couple classes a month.
 To accommodate this we have a punch card that you buy and as you attend a class one of the six sessions are removed from the card.
 When you finish off the card you simply buy a new one.

 The dojo can be a hub for social activity.
 Usually twice a year we have an informal party, one in the summer and one in the winter.
 Many students become friends outside of the dojo and these friendships have lasted for many years.
 Many friends still keep in contact even though some have moved to different parts of the world.

 Is there anyone I could car pool with?

 Most of our students are from the South Cowichan area, but we have students coming up from Victoria and down from Nanaimo.
 There are car pools that take place and we would be happy to introduce you to the students that offer this.
 This helps to reduce your travel costs in attending the dojo.